vkbo/novelWriter/docs/source/write_notes.rst

 elements is extracted from these documents by the project indexer based on the tags and references you set.

-These documents are not required, but making at least minimal files for each such plot element, and adding a tag to them, makes it possible to use the :guilabel:`Outline` feature to see how each element intersects with each section of the novel itself, and adds clickable cross-references between documents in the editor and viewer.
+These notes are not required, but making at least minimal files for each such plot element, and adding a tag to them, makes it possible to use the :guilabel:`Outline` feature to see how each element intersects with each section of the novel itself, and adds clickable cross-references between documents in the editor and viewer.